dmittelstaedt/d-pwdss/Readme.md

-Password Selfservice
+Password Self-Service
 ==============

-A password selfservice based on PHP, MySQL and Bootstrap.
+A password self service based on PHP, MySQL and Bootstrap.

 Features
 --------------